 A Brief history

-Like many traditional English cakes, Eccles cakes began its life as a food eaten during a local religious feast, namely Eccles Wakes, held at the end of August for three days in Eccles.
+Like many traditional English cakes, Eccles cakes began life as a food eaten during a local religious feast, namely Eccles Wakes, held at the end of August for three days in Eccles.
 The parish of Eccles was historically part of Lancashire, now part of Greater Manchester.

 The Eccles & District History Society credits James Birch as the first person to sell Eccles cakes commercially.
 Birch opened his shop in 1796 opposite Eccles Parish Church.